tydarnell/GeneticMediation/README.md

 It also provides methods for cleaning, matching, and preparing the data for analysis.

-The Documentation can be viewed [here](https://github.com/tydarnell/GeneticMediation/blob/master/inst/GeneticMediation_0.1.0.pdf)
+The documentation can be viewed [here](https://github.com/tydarnell/GeneticMediation/blob/master/inst/GeneticMediation_0.1.0.pdf)

 ## Installation